El Kansera Dam

 EL Kansera is an irrigation storage dam in Morocco.

 Location

 El Kansera is the oldest irrigation storage dam in Morocco.

-It is northwest of Meknes and about 20 km south of Sidi Slimane, upstream from Dar bel Amri.
+It lies northwest of the city of Meknes and about 20 km south of Sidi Slimane, upstream from Dar bel Amri.

 The dam impounds the Oued Beht (or Beth), the last major tributary of the Sebou River before its mouth.

 The watershed that supplies the dam has an area of 4500 km2.

 The climate is temperate, and average annual rainfall is 620 mm.

 The site of the dam was a deep, narrow gorge that the Beth had cut through the limestone bordering on the lowlands.

 Winter floods of the Beth had created large merdjas on the Sebou's left bank, which would be ideal for cultivation once irrigation water was available.